Sex hormones and cancer

 Because the ovaries make sex hormones, surgery to remove them lowers your sex hormone levels.

 Women with cancer of the ovary may have both ovaries removed.
 This operation is called oophorectomy (pronounced oo-for-ek-toe-mee).
-If you have had your menopause this won’t cause symptoms.
+If you have had your menopause, removing the ovaries won't cause symptoms.
 But if you are premenopausal, having your ovaries removed will make you go into menopause within a few days.
+This is called an early menopause.
 Most women who have ovarian cancer have had their menopause.
 So most women having this type of surgery will not have hormone symptoms.
-There is more information about early menopause in the section sex and cancer for women

 Because the testicles make testosterone, surgery to remove them is bound to lower your sex hormone levels.
 This is a treatment for testicular cancer and sometimes prostate cancer.
 The operation is called an orchidectomy (pronounced or-kid-ek-toe-mee).